 Her work has been included in two recent anthologies: “Mountains Upon Mountains: New Appalachian Nature Writing” (from West Virginia University Press) and “Feminine Rising: Voices of Power & Invisibility” (from Cynren Press).

-Lisa and her husband, Frank, live on a secluded farm in rural West Virginia with a lazy beagle, a killer cat, ducks, hens, and bees.
-She offers a seasonal email newsletter with updates from the farm, behind-the-scenes peeks at new projects and services, highlights from her blog, and more.
-To receive her free email newsletter, sign up below.
+Lisa and her husband, Frank, live on a secluded farm in rural West Virginia with a lazy beagle, a killer cat, hens, and bees.
+She offers a seasonal email newsletter with updates from the farm, behind-the-scenes peeks at new projects and services, etc. To receive her free email newsletter, sign up below.
+You can also become a patron, accessing membership-only content, including works in process, video readings, digital downloads, and more.

 (Top portrait by David Flores.
 Middle portrait by Tamara Hough.)